poorna2606/Chatbots-Week1.md/Week4Assignment.md

 >>***“Because repeatedly asking users to rephrase a question or try again would be a sure path to frustration, the chatbot needs to demonstrate a partial understanding to reveal which part of the question it doesn’t understand”***

-## Looking Ahead To The Bot Future
+## Conclusion - Looking Ahead To The Bot Future

 >>*Today, getting into the chatbot business is rather simple.
 Businesses may easily establish a community following by designing and deploying a basic chatbot.
 For example, **Google Assistant** provides both the tools and the market for anyone wishing to build and deploy a chatbot.*